 On this rotation, students will learn about consultative medicine within one of the following Internal Medicine subspecialties: Cardiology, Endocrinology, Gastroenterology, General Internal Medicine, Hematology/Oncology, Infectious Disease, Nephrology, Pulmonary, or Rheumatology.
 Students will be active participants in patient care by both working in outpatient clinics and rounding on an inpatient consult service.
 Understanding the role of the consultant in both inpatient and outpatient settings is important for students to learn what constitutes an appropriate consult request and how to address consult requests in an effective manner.
 Given the importance of communication in consultative medicine, students are expected to be primarily responsible for communicating consult recommendations to requesting providers, with supervision and guidance from residents, fellows, and attending physicians as appropriate.
 Space in this rotation is contingent on how many fourth-year students are assigned to a given subspecialty.
 Students may need to rotate on a ward service if all consult spots are full.
 This rotation involves clinical work Monday through Friday, weekends are off.
-Students may also rotate at the VA Hospital for clinic each week; active VA logins and codes are required before starting rotation.
+Students may also rotate at the VA Hospital for clinic each week; active VA logins/codes are required BEFORE start of rotation.

-LEARNING GOALS & OBJECTIVES: At the completion of this clinical rotation students should be able to do the following:
+LEARNING GOALS & OBJECTIVES: At the completion of this clinical rotation students should be able to do the following: 1.
+Describe the role of a consultant in medical practice, in both an inpatient and outpatient setting.
+(CS4, SL1)

-- 1. Describe the role of a consultant in medical practice, in both an inpatient and outpatient setting.
-(CS4, SL1, CS4) - 2.
-Effectively interview patients to obtain medical histories and perform physical examinations in the inpatient setting.
-(PC1, CS1, CS4) - 3.
-Analyze, synthesize, and integrate pertinent patient data to formulate comprehensive and prioritized differential diagnoses.
-(MK3, MK5, MK6, PC2, PC3, CS4) - 4.
-Present and document patient data gathered from patient interviews, physical examinations, and laboratory studies, including progress notes on patients, in standardized format.
-(PC2, CS1, CS4, CS5) - 5.
-Apply knowledge of the pathophysiology, epidemiology, and natural history of diseases to the diagnosis and management of common patient conditions in Internal Medicine subspecialties to effectively address a consultative question.
-(MK1, MK2, MK5, MK8, PC2, PC6, CS4)
+2. Effectively interview patients to obtain medical histories and perform physical examinations in the inpatient setting.
+(PC1, CS1)

+3. Analyze, synthesize, and integrate pertinent patient data to formulate comprehensive and prioritized differential diagnoses.
+(MK3, PC2, PC3)

+4. Present and document patient data gathered from patient interviews, physical examinations, and laboratory studies, including progress notes on patients, in standardized format.
+(PC2, CS4, CS5)

+5. Apply knowledge of the pathophysiology, epidemiology, and natural history of diseases to the diagnosis and management of common patient conditions in Internal Medicine subspecialties to effectively address a consultative question.
+(MK1, MK5, PC2)